A pet cat by day. A cat burglar by night.

 - Dark Is Not Evil: Nico wears all black during his escapades as a thief, but is a Nice Guy mixed in with Gentleman Thief, adding a good heaping of Friend to All Children.

-- Even Criminals Have Standards: He may be a thief, but he doesn't hesitate to try to save Zoe when she's in danger.
+- Even Evil Has Standards: He may be a thief, but he doesn't hesitate to try to save Zoe when she's in danger.
+On his thefts, he refuses to directly hurt anyone involved.

 - Friend to All Children: Nico's scenes with Zoe qualifies him as one.
 Especially when he warns Jeanne to go after Claudine to make sure Zoe is safe.